nicholascostadev/ignite-shop/README.md

 ### Deployment
 The easiest way to deploy Nextjs projects is with [Vercel](https://vercel.com), just create an account there and follow the instructions.

+### How to test it
+One of the cards you can use for testing is:

+`4242 4242 4242 4242`

+the rest of the data may be completely random, but the expiration date may be a valid one.

+Other cards are available here: [Testing cards](https://stripe.com/docs/testing)
 ## Portuguese

 <img src="ignite-shop.png" alt="project image">